A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 - Page depth

-- The number of pageviews on the site during a single session.
+- The number of pageviews on the website during a single session.

 Attribute that represents user actions registered by the tag (for example, session, pageview, referral, file download, etc.).
 Data sent in a report is grouped by attribute.